jaustinford/elise/files/docs/conventions.md

     ```

-- indented blocks will also have a space before the starting statement and a space after the closing line, except when followed by a `print_message` command
+- indented blocks will also have a space before the starting statement and a space after the closing line, except when following a single `print_message` command
     ```
     statement_1